pieroproietti/get-eggs/documentation/HOWTO.md

 Finally select install and wait it finish.
 Archinstall will propose you to chroot to continue configuration, answer no and reboot.

 ## Debian/Devuan/Ubuntu
-On Debian and Devuan we start with a common netinst, without install nothing except `common`
+On Debian and Devuan we start with a common netinst, without install nothing except `standard system utilies`

 On Ubuntu, we install with the server edition, again without install nothing except the minimal base.
 Here, at the end of installation I use to remove package `cloud-init` we are not interested on.